rogerioduenas/rogerioduenas/README.md

   goals() {
     return {
-      shortTerm: ['Fluency in English', 'Master NodeJS', 'Contribute more to open-source'],
+      shortTerm: ['Fluency in English', 'Master Golang', 'Contribute more to open-source'],
-      longTerm: ['Become a Fullstack Developer', 'Work in a good company'] };
+      longTerm: ['Become a Backend or Fullstack Developer', 'Work in a good company'] };
   }